ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

     4.  **UDFs**:  Allows you to define UDF interfaces and associated classes so you can access them from the SQL editor.
     5.  **Upload Table**: Allows you to upload your hive query tables to your preferred database and appears instantly in the Query Editor for execution.
 2.  **Database Explorer:**  The Database Explorer helps you navigate your database objects.
 You can either search for a database object in the Search tables dialog box, or you can navigate through Database -> Table -> Columns in the navigation pane.
-3. The principal pane to write and edit SQL statements.
+3.  **Query Editor:** The principal pane to write and edit SQL statements.
 This editor includes content assist via **CTRL + Space** to help you build queries.
 Content assist helps you with SQL syntax and table objects.
-4. Once you have created your SQL statement you have 3 options:
+4. Once you have created your SQL statement you have 4 options:
     1.  **Execute**: This runs the SQL statement.
     2.  **Explain**: This provides you a visual plan, from the Hive optimizer, of how the SQL statement will be executed.
     3.  **Save as**:  Allows you to persist your queries into your list of saved queries.
     4.  **Kill Session**: Terminates the SQL statement.
 5. When the query is executed you can see the Logs or the actual query results.
-    1.  **Logs:** When the query is executed you can see the logs associated with the query execution.
+    1.  **Logs Tab:** When the query is executed you can see the logs associated with the query execution.
 If your query fails this is a good place to get additional information for troubleshooting.
-    2.  **Results**: You can view results in sets of 50 by default.
+    2.  **Results Tab**: You can view results in sets of 50 by default.
 6. There are five sliding views on the right hand side with the following capabilities, which are in context of the tab you are in:
     1.  **Query**: This is the default operation,which allows you to write and edit SQL.
     2.  **Settings**:  This allows you to set properties globally or associated with an individual query.